fmbot-discord/docs/docs/commands/featured.md

 !!! info ""
-    Every first Sunday of each month is [Supporter Sunday](/supporter/).
-On this day .fmbot picks featured from .fmbot supporters, as a thank you for supporting the bot.
+    Every first Sunday of each month is Supporter Sunday.
+On this day .fmbot picks featured from .fmbot supporters, as a thank you for supporting the bot. <a href="https://opencollective.com/fmbot/contribute" target="_blank">Get .fmbot supporter here.</a>

 ---